 This not only discourages competitors from gaining market share but also refrains them from matching up to the newly acclaimed procedures.
 Other such barriers include licenses and copyrights, product complexity and lesser availability of product components.

 Nonetheless, the advertising should not get a sudden full stop as it is in the growth phase.
-The promotional activities must persist but not to the extent that was followed in the previous stage.
-It should rather be oriented to the task of market leadership and not in raising product awareness among the general public.
+The promotional activities must persist but not to the extent that saw the previous stage.
+It should rather be into an orientation to the task of market leadership and not in raising product awareness among the general public.

-The moment when the market becomes saturated with the many variations of the basic product, and most of the other competitors are presented with an alternative product, this is when the maturity phase arrives.
+The moment when the market reaches saturation with the many variations of the basic product.
+And most of the other competitors look for with an alternative product, this is when the maturity phase arrives.
 In this phase, a company receives the highest returns from the product.

 A company that has already reached its target enjoys the most profitable share, whereas a company that falls behind its market share goal, must reconsider its marketing positioning in the marketing environment.

 Another important aspect of this phase is its discount policies and pricing.
 These policies often scale up or down as per the competition in demand.
-This is where coupons and sales are introduced in case of consumer products.
-Promotion and advertising relocated from the extent of getting new customers to the scope of product differentiation in terms of reliability and quality.
+This is where coupons and sales get an introduction in case of consumer products.
+Promotion and advertising relocated from the extent of getting new customers.
+And gets to the scope of product differentiation in terms of reliability and quality.

-Certain dilemmas such as maintenance, service competitions reaction or spare part availability, increase the complexity of the decision process of a product withdrawing procedure.
-The verdict of erasing a product from the face of the market seems to be complicated and there are lot of issues to be resolved before doing so.
+Certain dilemmas such as maintenance, service competitions reaction, or spare part availability.
+And ncrease the complexity of the decision process of a product withdrawing procedure.
+The verdict of erasing a product from the face of the market seems to complicate.
+And there are a lot of issues to get answers before doing so.

-In such a case, companies retain an exorbitant price policy for the declining products that increase the profit margin and gradually discourage the loyal remaining customers from buying it.
+In such a case, companies retain an exorbitant price policy for the declining products.
+This increases the profit margin and gradually discourage the loyal remaining customers from buying it.
 One such example is the telegraph submission over a simple and instant e-mail.

 This phase sees how the overcapacity of a product lifecycle strategies in the marketplace becoming epidemic.
 To hasten the competitors’ decline, some initiate depressive strategies such as proposing mergers or buy-outs and steep price-cutting techniques.
 Production concentrates onto fewer hands as more and more firms leave the competitive space, tagging it to be too unprofitable.
 This is when the product declines to death or almost a near-death position.